- 27th February, 2020 - One Day Seminar on Power and Non-power Application of Nuclear Technology

 - Jeet Patel, Student 2017-19

-“The Department of Nuclear Science and Technology at PDPU has the finest faculty.
+“The Department of Nuclear Science and Technology at PDEU has the finest faculty.
 The faculty is very helping and supportive and also very encouraging.
-I was encouraged by the faculty to attend an International Conference on Isotopes in Doha, Qatar, also the travelling and registration expenses were borne by PDPU.
+I was encouraged by the faculty to attend an International Conference on Isotopes in Doha, Qatar, also the travelling and registration expenses were borne by PDEU.
 The learning experience has been great so far!"

 - Aditya Chincholkar, Student 2017-19